open-telemetry/opentelemetry-java-examples/doc-snippets/extensions-testapp/readme.md

 # Extensions - Test Application

 This is a simple HTTP server application used for testing OpenTelemetry Java agent extensions.
-It provides two endpoints:
+It provides one endpoint:

 - `GET /hello` - Returns a simple greeting
-- `GET /greet?name=<name>` - Returns a personalized greeting

 ## Building